aiidateam/aiida-core/docs/source/intro/get_started.rst

    *Install software directly into your local root directory.*

-   The required software can be installed using most package managers, including: apt, Homebrew, MacPorts, Gentoo and Windows Subsystem for Linux.
+   The prerequisite software can be installed using most package managers, including: apt, Homebrew, MacPorts, Gentoo and Windows Subsystem for Linux.

    +++